sense360store/WebFlash/replit.md

-# ESP32 Firmware Flasher
+# Sense360 ESP32 Installer

 ## Overview

-This is a web-based ESP32 firmware flashing tool that uses the official ESP Web Tools library to provide a reliable, browser-based interface for flashing firmware to ESP32 devices via USB.
-The application is designed as a static web app suitable for GitHub Pages deployment, providing a minimal but professional interface similar to established ESP flashing tools.
+This is a web-based installer for Sense360 v2.0.0 firmware that uses the official ESP Web Tools library to provide a reliable, browser-based interface for flashing Sense360 firmware to ESP32 devices via USB.
+The application is designed as a static web app suitable for GitHub Pages deployment, providing a minimal but professional interface for end users to easily install Sense360 firmware.

 ## System Architecture